 At Borsa Jove d´Habitatge you will find a lot of offers to share an apartment in Barcelona.
 You will find more information here: www.compartir-habitatge.net

-Unfortunately, housing on-campus will not be on offer for GLOCAL students in Rotterdam.
-Students will need to find a room or alternative housing arrangements in Rotterdam.
-Erasmus University Rotterdam (EUR) highly recommends that GLOCAL students should start their housing search early on, because it can be difficult to find a room over the summer holiday.
+You will need to make your own accommodation arrangements in Rotterdam.
+Erasmus University Rotterdam strongly recommends that GLOCAL students should start their housing search early on, because it can be difficult to find a room over the summer holiday.
 Sometimes outgoing exchange students from EUR are willing to swap rooms with incoming students.
 This option is also worth checking.
 Some practical advice is included in the sections below:

-Two dorms are off-campus, only 10 minutes walking from the university:
+Two dorms are off-campus, only 10 minutes walking distance from the university: